 The term “periodontal” means “around the tooth.”
-Therefore, a periodontal disease affects the gums and bone supporting the teeth.
-Gum, or periodontal, disease can cause inflammation, tooth loss and bone damage.
+Therefore, periodontal disease affects the gums and bone supporting the teeth.
+Gum, or periodontal, the disease can cause inflammation, tooth loss, and bone damage.
 The infection starts when the gums become inflamed due to bacteria in plaque, a sticky, colorless film that forms on your teeth.
-While this is often the main cause of periodontal disease, other factors can also be attributed to affecting the health of the gums and bone, including:

-Periodontal disease comes in many forms.
+Periodontal disease comes in two forms.
 Gingivitis is perhaps the mildest form of gum disease.
-While the gums become red, swollen and bleed easily, there is very little to no discomfort associated at this stage of the disease.
-Through a good oral hygiene regimen and treatment from your dentist, the results of gingivitis can be reversed.
+While the gums become red, swollen, and bleed easily, there is very little to no discomfort associated with this stage of the disease.
+Through a good oral hygiene regimen and treatment from your dentist, your dentist can reverse the results of gingivitis.

 Treatment and Prevention

 Good oral hygiene and regular visits with your dentist and periodontist can prevent periodontal disease.
 Daily brushing and flossing can keep plaque to a minimum and, in conjunction with professional cleanings 2-4 times a year, can keep your teeth healthy.
 When brushing, the Dolive DDS Family and Cosmetic Dentistry dentists recommend that patients use a soft bristle toothbrush and low abrasive, fluoridated toothpaste.
 This combination is strong enough to remove bacteria and debris from your teeth without damaging your teeth’ enamel, the protective layer.

 Periodontal disease can be a severe condition that can cause many dental concerns.
 The initial stage of periodontal disease, gingivitis, is reversible with good oral care.
 However at the advanced stage, periodontitis cannot be reversed.
 It is essential to care for your gums and teeth to help prevent these dental concerns.
 For more information about periodontics or to schedule an appointment, call our office.